georgy7/flood_fill_filter/README.rst

 At the same time, JPEG noises with low luminance dispersion should be perceived as part of these single-color areas and gradients.

-I propose a filter based on flood fill operation in a local square window with a given width.
+I propose a filter based on Flood Fill operation in a local square window with a given width.

 The result is a bit like raster methods for edge detection: Sobel, Prewitt, Laplace, Canny operators, but the meaning is different.
 Let’s give an example.